kbelleau/stowed/README.md

 Use GNU stow to create symlinks:
 `stow .`

 Or, copy the files into your home directory.

+Files prefixed with "served" are intended for use on production Linux servers.

 ## Installing GNU stow
 Install GNU `stow` via your system package manager.